 Your joints feel looser

 The hormone relaxin produced throughout pregnancy makes all of your ligaments soften and loosen, and it’s also responsible for your bouts of clumsiness this past trimester.
 Before labor kicks in, you may notice that all your joints feel a bit looser.
-Don’t worry — it’s nature opening up your pelvis to make way for #baby ’s journey into the world.
+Don’t worry — it’s nature opening up your pelvis to make way for Your Baby ’s journey into the world.

 You have diarrhea